jundalisay/sp/content/en/research/ranald/hands/chapter-19.md

 psychological aspects must play a larger and larger part in his con- siderations.
 Suggestion, auto-suggestion and hysteria are often ac- companied by physiological symptoms which can scarcely be dis- tinguished from actual disorders.
-In some cases, one leads to theAND RIDGES SKIN, LINES
+In some cases, one leads to the

-95
+where partial atrophy of unused from disuse.

-where partial atrophy of unused from disuse. muscles may result
+muscles may result

 Study of the formation of the line in to